myllynen/rhel-troubleshooting-guide/README.md

-Note the basic version numbers of RHEL packages do not fully indicate what fixes are included in packages as Red Hat backports notable security fixes (and sometimes features as well) in backward-compatible way to RHEL packages.
+Note the basic version numbers of RHEL packages do not fully indicate what fixes are included in packages as Red Hat backports notable security fixes (and sometimes features as well) in a backward-compatible way to RHEL packages.
 See https://www.redhat.com/en/blog/what-backporting-and-how-does-it-apply-rhel-and-other-red-hat-products and